About JAWS: Our history, member memorials, board members, committees and blogroll, president’s letters.

 Megan Kamerick is a former JAWS president and also a former CAMP fellow.

 Rachel Sams is editor-in-chief of Albuquerque Business First, where she manages newsroom strategy and has the privilege of helping amazing journalists do their best work online every day and in print once a week.
-She joined ABF in 2009 as associate editor.

 Before becoming a writer, Jane Isay was an editor and publisher for over 40 years, publishing a broad range of nonfiction, with a special focus on psychology.
 She developed the Yale University Press’s distinguished list in the behavioral sciences and published leading psychoanalysts and child development experts.